voxpupuli/hiera-eyaml/README.md

 ### Decryption

-To decrypt something, you need the public_key and the private_key.
+To decrypt something, you need the private_key.

 To test decryption you can also use the eyaml tool if you have both keys